faridulccr/rhythmic-tumes-summer-school/task_description.md

 <br/>

 5. **Homepage:**

-    - **Top Slider Section -** Will have a relevant slider.
-Use relevant text, information, message, and picture.
-The design is entirely up to you.

-    - **Popular Classes Section -** Show relevant pictures related to the classes or activities.
-Have the top 6 classes based on the number of students.

-    - **Popular Instructors Section -** Show relevant pictures related to the classes or activities.
-Show the top 6 instructors based on the number of students in their Class.
-However, selecting top instructors based on the number of students is optional, but you must show 6 instructors.

     - **Extra Section -** Add one relevant sections.
 Make it attractive :heart_eyes:.
 Try to use animation effects.